categories

 What is the purpose of clarity in photos?

-You may already be adding sharpening, but how to add that extra crispness to make your pictures pop?
+You may already be sharpening your images, but how can you add that extra crispness to make your pictures pop?
 The answer is clarity.

 Clarity Slider is also an excellent spot tool and can be the perfect way to enhance your images in Lightroom.
 In addition, it can be used to adjust specific parts of the image accordingly, which is very significant in the photography business.

-Every photographer has their own workflow and their own method of handling each step.
-As you gain experience in your business, you will start developing a workflow that suits your style and the industry standard.
+Every photographer has their own workflow and their own style of handling each step, from shooting to culling and editing to photo delivery.
+As you gain business experience in the industry, you will start developing a workflow that suits your style and also aligns with the industry standard.

-However, this will give you an idea of what to do after the shoot to deliver the final product to your clients using an efficient workflow.
+However, we’re here to give you a starting point and best practices on what to do after the shoot to deliver the final product to your clients using an efficient culling and editing workflow.

 You might need to cull a large group of images between 2 to 3 times, which is completely fine – just be sure to finish culling before you start editing.
 You don't need to edit photos that might be tossed away later.

-Embedding metadata or brief information such as name, place, and time to the set of images will help save you time when you might need to revisit the photos later whilst editing or delivering the final set of photos.
+Embedding metadata or brief information such as name, place, and time to the set of images will help save you time later down the line when you’re editing or delivering the final set of photos and need to revisit them.

 It might take a few culling sessions, but with each session comes more skills learned.
 You’ll pick up new tips and tricks to make your culling process quicker, and ultimately, you’ll establish your optimal workflow.